AwalaApp/specs/rs003-key-agreement.md

 ## Introduction

-Relaynet Core defines messaging channels that use end-to-end encryption to guarantee confidentiality.
-But since messages are always encrypted using the same keys, compromising the keys will compromise past and future messages -- In other words, Relaynet Core does not offer perfect forward secrecy.
+Awala Core defines messaging channels that use end-to-end encryption to guarantee confidentiality.
+But since messages are always encrypted using the same keys, compromising the keys will compromise past and future messages -- In other words, Awala Core does not offer perfect forward secrecy.

-This protocol extends Relaynet to add perfect forward secrecy, future secrecy and replay attack mitigation.
+This protocol extends Awala to add perfect forward secrecy, future secrecy and replay attack mitigation.
 It is heavily based on the [Extended Triple Diffie-Hellman protocol](https://signal.org/docs/specifications/x3dh/) and the [double ratchet algorithm](https://signal.org/docs/specifications/doubleratchet/) from the Signal project, with some notable differences:

-- There is no central server that can provide certificates or public keys for any node in Relaynet, but that is not necessary because peers always have each other's certificates.
+- There is no central server that can provide certificates or public keys for any node in Awala, but that is not necessary because peers always have each other's certificates.
 For example, a client-side application will be distributed with the certificate of the server-side endpoint, and similarly, private gateways could be distributed with the certificate of their public gateway (or provided by a trusted courier in a cargo relay connection).
 - This protocol must be [tolerant to disruptions](https://en.wikipedia.org/wiki/Delay-tolerant_networking): Messages are most likely to arrive late, in batches and out of order, or they may be lost.
 - This protocol is not limited to the X25519 and X448 curves, or the HMAC-based Extract-and-Expand Key Derivation Function (HKDF) from RFC 5869.
 To lower the barrier to adoption, algorithms that are more widely available are also supported.